MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ### Overlay Network

-*To use overlay networking mode, you must be using a Docker host running in swarm mode as a manager node.* To learn more about swarm mode, and how to initialize a swarm manager, see the topic, [Getting Started with Swarm Mode](./swarm-mode.md).
+*To use overlay networking mode, you must be using a Docker engine running in swarm mode on the host.* To learn more about swarm mode, and how to initialize a swarm manager, see the topic, [Getting Started with Swarm Mode](./swarm-mode.md).

+*The overlay network driver is currently only available to [Windows  Insiders](https://insider.windows.com/) as part of the upcoming on Windows 10, "Creators Update".

 To create an overlay network, run the following command from a **swarm manager node**: